LorenzoPratesi/B-spline-Curves-and-Surfaces/README.md

 # B-spline-Curves-and-Surfaces
-This repo holds some implementation and approximation of B-spline curves
+This repo holds some implementation and approximation of B-spline curves and surfaces